 Two decades have passed since Machi Tawara inspired a popular revival of tanka in Japan, bridging the gap between young and old.
 The younger generation in Japan enjoys the current craze of text-messaging tanka on cell phones, while many in older generations continue to write tanka with brush and ink.
 But the tanka has something of appeal to all ages, to both the commoner and the emperor and empress (both of whom write tanka themselves).

 Beyond Japan’s shores, tanka has been written in English and other languages for several decades, but only in the last ten or fifteen years has it begun to flourish.
 In early 1994, I edited and published Footsteps in the Fog, a small book that was very likely the world’s first anthology of English-language tanka.
 This was soon followed, later in 1994, by Wind Five Folded, edited by Jane and Werner Reichhold.
 Then, in 2000, I was fortunate enough to establish the Tanka Society of America (wondering why no one had ever done it sooner), and an increasing number of tanka journals now appear regularly in the West, such as American Tanka (the oldest tanka journal still being published, founded in 1996), Red Lights, and Ribbons, all in the United States, Gusts in Canada, and Tangled Hair in England, as well as the new Eucalypt journal in Australia.
 These publications, among other tanka-friendly journals, augment the long-running Tanka Journal, published in Japan (in English) by the Japan Tanka Poets Club, which has several thousand members.
 Earlier, starting in 1994, the first journal devoted to tanka in English, called Five Lines Down, ran for a couple of years.
 And of course a number of haiku and other short-poetry journals have been tanka-friendly over the years, including Bottle Rockets, Brevities, Hummingbird, Liliput Review, Lynx, Raw Nervz, Woodnotes, and others.
 From 1990 to the present, Jane Reichhold’s “Tanka Splendor” contests have produced pleasing annual collections of tanka.
 The Haiku Poets of Northern California has been running a tanka contest for more than a dozen years, too, and other fine contests have sprung up for tanka.
 In the last five years, tanka organizations have appeared in Canada and England, as well as elsewhere.
 In 2003, Red Moon Press published The Tanka Anthology, edited by Michael McClintock, Pamela Miller Ness, and Jim Kacian, which marked a sort of coming of age for the genre.
 M. Kei’s Fire Pearls is a new tanka anthology, just published in 2006.
-Now, too, an increasing number of Internet sites celebrate tanka, the most comprehensive one being Denis Garrison’s Modern English Tanka (www.modernenglishtanka.com), which also publishes an exhaustive print edition.
+Now, too, an increasing number of Internet sites celebrate tanka, the most comprehensive one being Denis Garrison’s Modern English Tanka (at www.modernenglishtanka.com [no longer active]), which also publishes an exhaustive print edition.

 Tanka may never catch haiku in popularity, but it may be closer to Western poetry than haiku in the freedom it gives the poet to use metaphor or simile (usually avoided in haiku), and to be overtly subjective, to tell directly of the human heart.
 Yet tanka does this even while courting restraint and suggestion as well as linkage to the natural world, perhaps a perfect melding of both eastern and western poetic sensibilities.